NobleKangaroo/docker-valheim-server/README.md

 EXPOSE $((${SERVER_PORT} + 2))/udp
 ```

-Therefore in this Docker image, ports 2456 through 2458 (UDP) are configured as an `EXPOSE`.
-You can use these ports, or map them to the host using ports of your own choosing - either with Docker CLI (with `-p`) or in docker-compose.yaml (with the `ports:` section).
-See the usages below for more info.
+Therefore in this Docker image, I have removed all `EXPOSE` declarations and instead require you to specify the ports as a publish - either with Docker CLI (with `-p`) or in docker-compose.yaml (with the `ports:` section) - which will result in Docker doing an implicit EXPOSE for those ports.
+You **MUST** publish the ports, or they will not be accessible from your host.
+See the usages below for an example of how to change the ports.

 ### Volumes
-There's two volumes that are mounted:
+There are three volumes which are mounted:
+  - **/opt/steamcmd** - The steamcmd installation.
+If not mounted, steamcmd will be fully reinstalled every container restart.
-  - **/opt/valheim/server** - Valheim server files
+  - **/opt/valheim/server** - Valheim dedicated server files.
+If not mounted, the Valheim dedicated server will be fully reinstalled every container restart.
-  - **/opt/valheim/data** - Your worlds directory and admin/ban/permit lists
+  - **/opt/valheim/data** - Your worlds directory and admin/ban/permit lists.
+If not mounted, the data for your worlds will not persist between container restarts.

-### Other paths
-Additionally, the following paths are populated:
-  - **/opt/steamcmd** - steamcmd installation
-  - **/opt/steam** - Steam client installation

 ## Usage
 Using this Docker image is easy.
 Follow one of the examples below to get started.